odicforcesounds/The-Challenge/docs/README.md

 - [Monkey Style](./textos/README.md): **If Time is built within Our Self's, then Time is Our Self's, as result of Time it Self!**

+[JavaScript](https://odicforcesounds.bandcamp.com/album/spiritual-algorithm) and [computer technology](https://odicforcesounds.bandcamp.com/track/just-a-technical-skill-set) is all about logic.

+Then we split the problem into several pieces..

+What else is simplicity if not a bunch of other simplicities in sequence, while all of them represent the complexity it self, which is complex if you wish to understand!

 - Monkey Can [Teach](https://odicforcesounds.bandcamp.com/track/crafting-new-generations) if You Wish
 - Monkey [Make Business](https://odicforcesounds.bandcamp.com/track/lets-make-business)